nicolasrosal98/London-Energy-Forecast/README.md

 ## Methodology

-### 1. Cleaning and Feature Engineering ([nbviewer version](https://nbviewer.jupyter.org/github/nicolasrosal98/London-Energy-Forecast/blob/master/Jupyter%20Notebooks/Data%20Cleaning%20-%20Feature%20Engineering.ipynb))
+### 1. Cleaning and Feature Engineering ([jupyter notebook](https://github.com/nicolasrosal98/London-Energy-Forecast/blob/master/Jupyter%20Notebooks/Data%20Cleaning%20-%20Feature%20Engineering.ipynb))([nbviewer version](https://nbviewer.jupyter.org/github/nicolasrosal98/London-Energy-Forecast/blob/master/Jupyter%20Notebooks/Data%20Cleaning%20-%20Feature%20Engineering.ipynb))

 The goal of this section was to clean and combine all available datasets into a single dataset that would be easier to handle for exploratory data analysis.
 Moreover, during the process, the following features were engineered to further explore energy consumption: